pfsense/docs/source/usermanager/index.rst

 User Management
 ***************

-pfSense can utilize multiple user accounts to grant different types of access to various functions of the firewall.
+pfSense® software can utilize multiple user accounts to grant different types of access to various functions of the firewall.
 These can range from access to services such as captive portal all the way up to being a full administrator account.

-Users can be managed locally on the firewall or pfSense can utilize RADIUS and LDAP authentication sources.
+Users can be managed locally on the firewall or pfSense softeare can utilize RADIUS and LDAP authentication sources.

 .. toctree::
    :maxdepth: 1